nf-core/eager/docs/usage.md

 Turns off adaptor trimming and paired-end read merging.
 Equivalent to setting both `--skip_collapse` and `--skip_trim`.

+### `--skip_mapping`

+Allows you to skip mapping step and go straight downstream to BAM processing steps.

 ### `--skip_preseq`

 Turns off the computation of library complexity estimation.